Meet The Team

 Emmah is a student at Texas Tech University majoring in Biology with a minor in Chemistry.
 She has worked with animals her entire life and began volunteering with wildlife at just 15 years old in Houston, Texas.
 After taking a short break when she started college, she joined SPWRC three years ago and quickly worked her way up through dedication, knowledge, and a strong passion for wildlife care.
 She finds rehabilitation deeply rewarding and loves the challenge and purpose that come with helping animals most people never get the chance to handle.

-As Lead Facility Manager, Emmah oversees staff and interns, ensures every animal receives proper care, and helps train and treat both raptors and other native wildlife.
+As Lead Facility Manager, Emmah oversees staff and interns, ensures every animal receives proper care, and medically treats both raptors and other native wildlife.
 She’s involved in every part of the center’s operations—from daily feedings and medical treatments to educational programs and rescues—and is often the first to respond when animals need help.
+Emmah is also the Lead Raptor Trainer and oversees all of the training and enrichment that better the lives of our non-releasable raptors.
 Her steady leadership and compassion make her an essential part of the SPWRC team and a driving force behind its mission.

 Brooklyn Carmer